lokkut/pepper-points/README.md

 > Value = LastCircle.WeightedValue - (LastCircle.WeightedValue / n^Weighting.Generic.SmoothingPower) + n;

 This effectively requires harder sections to be more strainful for longer to maintain their strain.
-From this we then calculate a confidence value.
-This takes the variance of strain from a number of objects either side, and generates a confidence value.
+From this we then calculate a doubt value.
+This takes the variance of strain from a number of objects either side, and generates a doubt value.
 For more strenuous sections, more notes are required, similar to the previous filter.
-It then takes the strain of the hardest object with confidence above a certain level.
-Currently confidence cap is 85% of average confidence.
-This single number determines difficulty.
-(Probably shouldn't be just a single number determining it, since it can be quite cruel, will consider)
+> DoubtCap = MaxDoubtCap - ( (MaxDoubtCap - MinDoubtCap) / (2^(#Circles/DoubtObjCountScale)))
+> DoubtCap = DoubtCap * TotalDoubt / #Circles;

+Using this formula we calculate the maximum doubt value.
+Any values below this maintain their original weight, values above are re-weighted using:
+> NewValue = CalculatedWeight * ( DoubtCap / Doubt )

+From this we then calculate the total value by applying this to all values:
+> Total += 10 ^ ( A * NewValue );
+> FinalMapValue = log( Total ) / log( 10 ^ A );

+Where A is currently 5.
+This applies a sort-of length bonus based on the consistent difficulty of the map.
+Multiple sections of similar difficulty, or one large section of a maintained difficulty, will slightly increase the total value.
+However it almost entirely ignores easier sections.

 ## Todo
 * Implement genuinely not stupid numbers for individual statistics.